airpartners/hepa-summer23/data_guide.md

-#### Naming Convention
+#### Examples
-Therefore, raw data files are labelled with the following naming convention:
-`LocationCode_SensorCode_ID_suffix`

-Examples:

 * The csv data file for a Modulair-PM sensor in the HAFTRAP study with participant ID 41181 deployed indoors with a sham air purifier by Olin will have the file name `OH_M_41181_sham_indoor.csv`

-### Folder Organization Structure
+### Folder Structure
 As a reminder, all raw data files are stored in a folder named `data`.
-Here’s a summary of the organization:
+The organization structure of all its subfolders is designed to mirror the file naming convention to make data files easy to find both manually and in code.
+Here’s a summary of the organization structure:

 * Each subfolder is organized by general region, which is one of `Roxbury`, `EastBoston`, `Revere`, or `HAFTRAP` - the general study sites.
-* Each general region subfolder is  subdivided into location folders named after the location code specified in this data guide.
+* Each general region subfolder is  subdivided into location folders named after the [location coding specified in this data guide](#location-coding).
 *	Each location folder is further subdivided into folders by sensor type.
 The folders are named by a sensible lowercase abbreviation of the sensor type (e.g.- `modpm`, `hobo`, `cpc`).
-The only exception for this is field notes, where there is usually one file for each location and therefore the file will directly be placed in the location folder.
+The only exception for this is field notes, where the file is directly placed in relevant the location folder.
 * Therefore, for example, the data for the indoor Mod-PM sensor for the HAFTRAP participant number 41811 whose deployment of a sham purifier was conducted by Olin can be found in `data --> Roxbury --> CM --> modpm --> OH_M_41811_sham_indoor.csv` and its relevant field notes can be found in `data --> Roxbury --> OH --> OH_N.csv`.

+#### The CPC Exception
+However, there is one exception to this file naming and folder structure.
+You may see correctly named, 'raw data' CSV files in the `cpc` folders, but in reality these files have been pre-processed from actual sensor output.

+CPC sensors output a large new text file of data for *every day* it runs.
+Instead of adding a date suffix and renaming hundreds of files, it makes more sense to put all the raw text files in a subfolder of `cpc` (elegantly named `very_raw_data`).
+A pre-processing script found in `analysis` - location described in [analysis](#initial-analysis) - parses through the text files and outputs one CSV per participant, per environment (indoor/outdoor) which contains the **relevant variables** from the raw data.
+No other processing/cleaning is done, and the files follow the standard file naming convention above.

+For all intents and purposes, only the correctly named CSV files found directly in the `cpc` folder will be used in further analysis.
+The the true sensor output files are only present for the sake of completeness.

 ## Initial Analysis
 This component of the pipeline concerns code files that are used to clean, filter, and summarize the raw data.
 They are usually in the form of various scripts in R markdown that handle multiple, complex types of raw data.
 Here is a description of each code file: